People's Olympiad: Background

-In 1931, the International Olympic Committee had selected Berlin, then the capital of the Weimar Republic, to host the 1936 Summer Olympics at the 29th IOC Session in Barcelona.
+In 1931, the International Olympic Committee had selected Berlin, then the capital of the democratic Weimar Republic, to host the 1936 Summer Olympics at the 29th IOC Session in Barcelona.
 Berlin had defeated Barcelona, which was also vying to host the Games, by 43 votes to 16.
 During the same year, King Alfonso XIII went into exile, Spain adopted a republican constitution and Catalonia was recognized as an autonomous region within the Spanish Republic after a brief proclamation of a Catalan Republic.

 Following the 1936 general election in Spain, the Pro-People's Sports Committee of Catalonia (Catalan: Comitè Català pro-Esport Popular, CCPEP), supported by the Government of Catalonia, as well as by the newly elected Spanish Popular Front government, advocated for the boycott of Spain to the Berlin Olympics in Nazi Germany and the organization of an alternative games in Barcelona.
 Invitations were made to many countries, and it was planned to use the hotels built for the 1929 Barcelona International Exposition as an Olympic-style Village.
 The games were scheduled to be held from July 19 to 26 and would have therefore ended six days prior to the start of the Berlin games.
 In addition to the usual sporting events, the Barcelona games would also have featured chess, folkdancing, music and theatre.